 When you see everything, and you see it on a more frequent basis, you recognize that some of these things are actually abuses…

-…[O]ver time that awareness of wrongdoing sort of builds up and you feel compelled to talk about.
-And the more you talk about the more you’re ignored.
-The more you’re told it’s not a problem until eventually you realize that these things need to be determined by the public and not by somebody who was simply hired by the government.”
+…[O]ver time that awareness of wrongdoing sort of builds up and you feel compelled to talk about it… until eventually you realize that these things need to be determined by the public and not by somebody who was simply hired by the government.”

 Unlike Snowden, my moral and political life has continued on its early trajectory.
 I have never trusted spy organizations, and would never accept a position working with CSEC or CSIS, even if it were offered.

 Just the same, Snowden’s revelations have given me the chance to deepen my own moral and political perspective.
 I have woken up to the reality that I have, effectively, no privacy, and even though I have left Facebook, dumped gmail and encrypted my hard-drive, the genie is out of the bottle and my actions now are just damage control.